General Terms and Conditions of Sales - Bioseutica® B.V. 2023 ©

 b.
 If it appears that Purchaser has intentionally provided incorrect information about its status of solvability;

 c.
-If products that are subject to a retention of title by Bioseutica, are sold or delivered by Purchaser to third parties differently than in the regular course of daily business of Purchaser, or if encumbrances are placed on them, especially by placement of a lien or by a seizure, unless Bioseutica has given its prior written consent thereto.
+If products that are subject to a retention of title by Bioseutica® are sold or delivered by Purchaser to third parties differently than in the regular course of the daily business of Purchaser, or if encumbrances are placed on them, especially by the placement of a lien or by a seizure, unless Bioseutica® has given its prior written consent thereto.

 d.
-Any other ground provided for by the Dutch Civil Code or these General Terms and Conditions.
+Any other ground provided by the Dutch Civil Code or these General Terms and Conditions.

 Article 15 Jurisdiction, applicable law.

-2. To the sale and delivery of products and services by Bioseutica to Purchaser, to orders and offers related thereto and to these General Terms and Conditions, and the applicability thereof, Dutch law shall apply.
-The law of the Convention on Contracts for the International Sale of Goods (CISG) of the United Nations of 11-04-1980, is in addition thereto applicable to international transactions.
-These General Terms and Conditions shall in such cases take precedence over the rules of the CISG.
+2. To the sale and delivery of products and services by Bioseutica® to Purchaser, to orders and offers related thereto, and to these General Terms and Conditions, and the applicability thereof, Dutch law shall apply.
+The applicability of the provisions of the United Nations Convention on Contracts for the Sale of Goods (the ‘Vienna Sale Convention’) is precluded.

-3. These General Terms and Conditions are available in the English language only.
-General Terms and Conditions of Sales - Bioseutica B.V.
-2020 ©
+3. These General Terms and Conditions are available only in English.
+General Terms and Conditions of Sales - Bioseutica® B.V.
+2023 ©